valory-xyz/open-autonomy/docs/guides/deploy_service.md

     autonomy deploy build keys.json --aev
     ```

-5. The build configuration will be located in `./abci_build`.
+5. The build configuration will be located in `./abci_build` folder.
 Run the deployment locally using
     ```bash
     cd abci_build
     autonomy deploy run